jamieblomerus/WP-Mobile-BankID-Integration/readme.txt

 * Bugfix: Resolved bug where status text would not receive updates.
 * Bugfix: Resolved bug where QR enlargement would sometimes not work.
 * Bugfix: Resolved bug where allowed HTML tags were stripped upon saving login terms.
+* Bugfix: Resolved bug where users name sometimes would be all caps, depending on the bank.

 = 1.4 =
 * Recreated the login screen to be more user-friendly, modern and accessible.